ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, The identifier of the transaction to end.

-Executing the ``etxn`` results in a call to the transaction's messaging handler to take necessary actions such as resource cleanup.
+Executing the ``etxn`` results in a call to the transaction's messaging handler to take necessary actions such as resource clean-up.

 .. code-block:: xml
     :emphasize-lines: 7